 I was wondering if you could direct me to any research done regarding children with Down Syndrome benefiting from Montessori schooling.
 Several of my children attend a public Montessori school in N.C. and I would very much like for my 4-year-old daughter to attend kindergarten there next year.

-However, her preschool teacher told me today that she does not think my daughter should be in an inclusive kindergarten class, despite the fact that she is in an inclusive preschool!
+However, her preschool teacher told me today that she does not think my daughter should be in an inclusive kindergarten class, even though she is in an inclusive preschool!

 It’s clear to me from other comments she’s made over the past year and a half that this is not about my daughter but about this teacher’s low expectations of children with Down syndrome and misunderstanding of the benefits of mainstreaming and of the Montessori method.